swrlab/ard-eventhub/test/README.md

-# ARD Eventhub - Unit Tests
+# ARD-Eventhub - Unit Tests

 ## API-Tests

-API unit tests are designed to check and verify existing and new implementations with the ARD Eventhub.
+API unit tests are designed to check and verify existing and new implementations with the ARD-Eventhub.
 As test-environment [Mocha](https://mochajs.org/) is used in combination with [Chai](https://www.chaijs.com/) for a readable chaining of test-arguments.

 ### Environments